1337-L3V1ATH0N/4BUZER/README.md

 - Credits to Tryhackme for teaching this Suid Bit abusing techniques.
 - https://www.tryhackme.com/

-# John Hammond

-- Thank You John for your wonderful tutorials that let me learn suid abusing and making this tool to automate that task.
-- You can get this guy on youtube very famous ;-)

 # How to get most of from -4buzer ?

 - If you are new to -4buzer and don't know how this works >